MicrosoftDocs/learn/learn-pr/language/go-get-started/includes/2-install-go.md

 You might see a window prompting you to allow downloading files from golang.org.
 If so, select **Allow**.

-Alternatively, you can download the installer by using the following command:
+Alternatively, you can download the installer by running the following command from your Terminal prompt:

 > [!NOTE]
 > You might need to change the version number in the command if 1.15.4 isn't the [latest version](https://golang.org/doc/devel/release.html) as you're reading this guide.